Deciphering Baryonic Feedback from ACT tSZ Galaxy Clusters: Data

 The advantage of using a fixed filter as opposed to a varying filter scale with every cluster is the removal of inter-filter noise bias \cite{Hasselfield2013}.
 In particular, the preferred filter scale for a given cluster is equally affected by both the true signal from the cluster and the amplitude of local noise.
 When characterizing the signal with a single filter scale, the primary CMB signal acts as a source of Gaussian noise for the desired cluster signal.
 In the context of cosmological results from the ACT cluster catalogs, the choice of using a fixed filter scale simplifies the selection function, which is crucial for determining and characterizing mass observable relationships that can be used for cosmological inference.

 Given that ACT maps over 18,000 square degrees, we also expect the noise level to vary considerably as a function of position on the sky.
-Following the method outlined in \cite{Naess:2020wgi,Hilton_2021}, the maps are split into 280 equal-sized, overlapping tiles of size $5^\circ \times 10^\circ$ with reasonably constant levels of correlated noise.
-Given this variance in noise, a different set of matched filters are constructed for each individual tile.
+Following the method outlined in \cite{Naess:2020wgi,Hilton_2021}, the maps are split into 280 equal-sized, overlapping tiles of size $5^\circ \times 10^\circ$ with reasonably constant levels of white noise.
+Given this variance in noise, a different matched filter is constructed for each individual tile.
 We attempt to average over this noise variance over tiles, as we detail further in Section \ref{sec:method}.